Advances in Bayesian random partition models: A comprehensive review: Conclusions

 \section{Conclusions}

 Clustering is a fundamental problem in statistics.
 Model-based clustering offers the advantage of introducing a probabilistic allocation of each observation to possible clusters, as well as a probabilistic definition of the number of clusters.

 In a Bayesian framework, a popular approach for model-based clustering is to impose a mixture model with an unknown number of clusters, using either a finite or infinite number of components.
 This leads to a random model on the partition of observations.
-Various models have been introduced, but the Dirichlet process mixture model and its extensions have been shown to be inconsistent for estimating the number of clusters.
+Various models have been introduced, but the Dirichlet process mixture model and its extensions have been shown to be inconsistent for estimating the number of clusters, although some recent works seem to be optimistic and suggest potential improvements.
 Additionally, the prior distribution chosen for the number of components in a finite mixture model strongly affects the estimation of the number of clusters.

 An alternative approach is to directly choose a model for the partition, such as through product partition models.
 While these methods aim directly at modeling clustering, they rely on assumptions about the partitions that may not always hold and can be difficult to verify.